Banknotes of the Lithuanian litas: 20 litų

-The banknote features a portrait of the Lithuanian romantic poet Maironis (real name Jonas Mačiulis, 1862–1932) who was a great patriot and made efforts to "wake up" the nation, to inspire resistance to Russification policies and fight for the independence of Lithuania from Imperial Russia.
+The banknote featured a portrait of the Lithuanian romantic poet Maironis (real name Jonas Mačiulis, 1862–1932) who was a great patriot and made efforts to "wake up" the nation, to inspire resistance to Russification policies, and fight for the independence of Lithuania from Imperial Russia.

 The obverse features the Vytautas the Great War Museum in Kaunas, with its carillon tower (the most famous exhibit in the museum is a wreckage of "Lituanica" airplane).
 The reverse also depicts the Statue of Liberty by Juozas Zikaras, commemorating the declaration of Lithuania's independence in 1918.
 The 20 litų banknote released in 1930 also featured the same Statue of Liberty on the back, just it is on the left hand side.
 The obverse of the 1930 banknote featured Vytautas the Great himself.

 The banknotes printed in 1991, together with the 10 litų banknotes, started an international scandal.
 The 1991 release was replaced very quickly.
 The 1993 release was designed by Justas Tolvaišis.
 The last issue was designed by Giedrius Jonaitis.
 The major change in 2001 issue was moving the Statue of Liberty from the left hand side to the right on the back.

 50 litų

-The obverse bears a portrait of the national patriarch, scholar, statesman and signatory of Lithuania's Declaration of Independence of February 16, 1918, Dr. Jonas Basanavičius (1851–1927).
+The obverse bore a portrait of the national patriarch, scholar, statesman and signatory of Lithuania's Declaration of Independence of February 16, 1918, Dr. Jonas Basanavičius (1851–1927).
 Sometimes he is nicknamed as "father of independence" as he was the chairman of Council of Lithuania when the declaration was signed.

 The back of the banknote depicted Vilnius Cathedral and its belfry, Monument to Grand Duke Gediminas, Gediminas Castle and the Hill of Three Crosses.
 All these objects are considered as the heart of Vilnius and are strong national symbols.

 The 50 litų banknote released in 1928 also features Basanavičius and Vilnius Cathedral.
 It makes this banknote the only one that closely represents a banknote released in the interwar Lithuania.

 The 1991 release faced the same destiny as 10 and 20 litų banknotes.
 They were released for a very short time.
 The 1993 release was designed by Ray Bartkus.
 At first the reverse depicted only Vilnius Cathedral and indistinctive houses of Vilnius Old Town.
 In 1998 release, however, the view of the cathedral shifted to include the other monuments.
 The 2003 issue was the last banknote added to the banknote family.
 Despite that, the view featured on the banknote appeared outdated as it failed to display the Royal Palace, which was under construction when banknote was released.